Skip to main content

 “Our project area was related to the food and beverage industry and tied into broader macroeconomic trends.
 We had the opportunity to work with industry experts who offered valuable feedback on our ideas and final presentation,” said marketing student Yingeng Li.

 To support this learning, the curriculum emphasizes a structured approach to their analysis.
-Planning their research, selecting the right models for specific questions, and interpreting findings to develop strategic insights are all skills the students gain from the course.
+Planning their research, selecting the right data analysis tools for specific questions, and interpreting findings to develop strategic insights are all skills the students gain from the course.
 Technical tools play a major role in the course as well.
 Students learn to collect data from leading social media monitoring platforms, analyze industry-standard dashboards, and apply advanced text analytics tools in the platform R to conduct in-depth analysis.

 “This project allowed us to develop and showcase our technical skills in data collection, cleaning, and analytics.
 Equally important were our communication skills, because in a real-world business setting, we may present findings to stakeholders without a background in statistics or data, so it was critical to deliver our findings in a clear and impactful way,” said Li.